-In the past two years, Scoop is evolved and has transitioned from a newspaper to a media platform; hosting the Inside Scoop and working with communities in Philadelphia (and surrounding counties), Chester, Camden, NJ and Wilmington, DE.
+In the past five years, Scoop is evolved and has transitioned from a newspaper to a media platform, hosting the Inside Scoop and working with communities in Philadelphia (and surrounding counties), Chester, Camden, NJ, and Wilmington, DE.

 Background and History

-And, despite all that she saw and lived growing up in Philadelphia, she is a success story...
-She brings her value of life and knowledge of Life's Challenges, but also its triumphs to Scoop each and every day...
-And, these things are what prompted her to take on Mr. Driver's legacy to continue to promote the "Good" in our communities.
+And, despite all that she saw and lived growing up in Philadelphia, she is a success story.
+She brings her value of life and knowledge of Life's Challenges--but also its triumphs to Scoop each and every day...
+And these things are what prompted her to take on Mr. Driver's legacy to continue to promote the "Good" in our communities.

-Sherri's began working with Mr. Driver in 1996 as a typist.
+Sherri began working with Mr. Driver in 1996 as a typist.
 Shortly after, the Typesetter left the office, leaving Sherri and Mr. Driver to buckle down and get the paper to press.
-As a novice, it was not an easy time, and the paper even made it to press a day late a time or two... but we made it through, just the two of us.
-After the initial years of learning to typeset there were many other staff changes, and Sherri remained on staff as a part time employee.
-She worked as the typesetter and bookkeeper and did whatever was needed.
+As a novice, it was not an easy time, and the newspaper even made it to print a day late--a time or two, but we made it through, just the two of us.
+After the initial years of learning to typeset, there were many other staff changes, and Sherri remained on staff as a part-time employee.
+She worked as the Typesetter and bookkeeper and did whatever was needed.

-As the years passed and Mr. Driver became older, he did less and less of the typesetting himself, instead he would watch and provide instructions.
-As you can imagine, during this time Sherri and Mr. Driver had become very close and, in fact, she viewed him as a surrogate father...

-In November 2017, Sherri Darden took the helm of the city of Philadelphia’s second oldest Black Community Newspaper.
-After working for Scoop for over 20 years under the direction of the Founding Publisher, Sherri Darden, purchased Scoop and committed to continuing the legacy of educating our communities during Mr. Driver’s last days.
+As the years passed and Mr. Driver became older, he did less and less of the typesetting himself.
+Instead, he would watch and provide instructions.
+During this time, you can imagine, Sherri and Mr. Driver had become very close, and she viewed him as a surrogate father.
+In November 2017, Sherri Darden took the helm of the City of Philadelphia’s oldest FREE African American Community Newspaper.
+After working for Scoop for over 20 years under the direction of the Founding Publisher, Sherri Darden purchased Scoop and committed to continuing the legacy of educating our communities during Mr. Driver’s last days.

 Employment and Education

 While working at the Defender and part-time hours at Scoop, Sherri attended Community College as an Accounting Major.
-She had to start and stop several times because she had a hard time juggling parenting, work, and in-person classes, so she transferred her credits to the University of Phoenix.
-Sherri enrolled in classes at the University of Phoenix in an accelerated program that met in person initially, and eventually, Sherri transferred to online to complete her studies.
-She graduated in 2013 with a Bachelor's in Business Management and enrolled in the LaSalle University Human Capital Management Master’s Degree program.
+She had to start and stop several times because she had difficulty juggling parenting, work, and in-person classes, so she transferred her credits to the University of Phoenix.
+Sherri enrolled in the University of Phoenix in an accelerated program that met in person initially, and eventually, Sherri transferred online to complete her studies.
+She graduated in 2013 with a Bachelor's in Business Management and enrolled in the LaSalle University Human Capital Management master’s degree program.
 She graduated in May 2015 with her Master's Degree in Human Capital Management.

 Articles and Videos